Spaceman1701/LudumDare38/README.md

 # LudumDare38
 A game about writing real assembly to control a space rover.
 Created in 72 hours for Ludum Dare 38.
+This is the post-jam branch, which will include fixes and new features

 Program the rover in the uP-8 instruction set featuring 28 instructions.
 Includes a 20 page Assembly Language Reference Guide.